apache/sling-old-svn-mirror/contrib/extensions/distribution/README.md

 ### Installation

 - install the dependency bundles on all Sling instances
-- install Sling Distribution core on all Sling instances
+- install Sling Distribution api, core, samples on all Sling instances

 ### Push resources